Cost-Benefit Analysis and Projecting Project Payback

 $215,800 / $385,000 = 0.56, or about 6 months

 In our example, based on the raw numbers and an assumption, moving forward with leasing additional space is prudent.
 Of course, the financial benefits are best-guess estimates.
 Actual costs will determine true returns.

 When performing cost-benefit analysis, managers need to keep several things in mind.
 A cost-benefit analysis is a relatively straightforward tool for deciding whether to pursue a project.
 To get a rough cut estimate of the ROI, list all the anticipated costs associated with the project including assumptions.
 Then estimate the benefits it will generate.
 Finally, where benefits are received over time, work out the time it will take for the benefits to repay the costs.

 You might decide to include intangible benefits in the cost-benefit analysis.
 You might have to estimate a value for these items, so this inevitably brings more conjecture into the analysis.
 More sophisticated programs and tools can be used for more complicated projects, but a simple cost-benefit analysis can save a great deal of time, energy, and potentially money in the long run.

-Andrew Gager — [email protected] — is a principal consultant with Nexus Global.
-He has more than 28 years of manufacturing and facilities experience, ranging from warehousing operations to plant management.
-He is a registered CMRP, CPIM and Six Sigma Green Belt, and he is formally trained in change-management principles.
+Andrew Gager — serves as the CEO at AMG International Consulting, Inc. He has more than 30 years of manufacturing and facilities experience, ranging from warehousing operations to plant management.
+He is a registered CMRP, CPIM, CRL, CAMA, and Six Sigma Green Belt.
+In addition to these skills he is also formally trained in change-management principles.